 The last time my travels took me to Fårup Sommerland the park was mostly closed, with only the three regular coasters operating.
 The only guests present were members of the European Coaster Club and a moderate complement of media.
 On this occasion, the park was absolutely jam packed, due in no small part to an uncharacteristically sunny and bright day, apparently a rarity in this part of Denmark.
 Nevertheless the waits remained reasonable, and in many ways telling; the wait for the signature wooden coaster, Falken, was actually shorter than that for the powered coaster, Mini-Lynet.
 I'm afraid that the reason for this is the obvious one; what was a top level wooden coaster is no longer so, thanks to some nasty shuffling as the train goes around corners.

 There were two star attractions for me today.
-Built by Zierer, this fifty or so foot ride had a ten seater gondola that moved up and down the tower while spinning around.
+The first was a fifty foot high Zierer tower ride, which had a ten seater gondola that moved up and down while spinning around.
 It was a total hoot, not frightening at all, and hilariously funny.
 It is also the only ride I can think of to give lateral forces and airtime simultaneously.
 The other ride I really liked was a speed boat ride across a completely artificial lake (or so we were told; it certainly doesn't look it).
 Seven circuits on this wasn't enough; I'd probably still be there if we didn't have a schedule to keep.
 It'd be remiss of me not to give an honourable mention both to the rapids ride and the crazy oversized trampoline, the latter of which was very hard work!